Hermann Grassmann: Mathematician

 One of the many examinations for which Grassmann sat required that he submit an essay on the theory of the tides.
 In 1840, he did so, taking the basic theory from Laplace's Traité de mécanique céleste and from Lagrange's Mécanique analytique, but expositing this theory making use of the vector methods he had been mulling over since 1832.
 This essay, first published in the Collected Works of 1894–1911, contains the first known appearance of what is now called linear algebra and the notion of a vector space.
-He went on to develop those methods in his Die lineale Ausdehnungslehre, ein neuer Zweig der Mathematik (A1) and its later revision Die Ausdehnungslehre: Vollständig und in strenger Form bearbeitet (A2).
+He went on to develop those methods in his Die lineale Ausdehnungslehre, ein neuer Zweig der Mathematik (A1) and its later revision Die Ausdehnungslehre: Vollständig und in strenger Form bearbeitet (A2) (see translations above).

 In 1844, Grassmann published his masterpiece (A1) commonly referred to as the Ausdehnungslehre, which translates as "theory of extension" or "theory of extensive magnitudes".
 Since A1 proposed a new foundation for all of mathematics, the work began with quite general definitions of a philosophical nature.
 Grassmann then showed that once geometry is put into the algebraic form he advocated, the number three has no privileged role as the number of spatial dimensions; the number of possible dimensions is in fact unbounded.

 Fearnley-Sander describes Grassmann's foundation of linear algebra as follows:

 The definition of a linear space (vector space) [...] became widely known around 1920, when Hermann Weyl and others published formal definitions.
 In fact, such a definition had been given thirty years previously by Peano, who was thoroughly acquainted with Grassmann's mathematical work.
 Grassmann did not put down a formal definition – the language was not available – but there is no doubt that he had the concept.

 Beginning with a collection of 'units' e_{1}, e_{2}, e_{3}, ..., he effectively defines the free linear space that they generate; that is to say, he considers formal linear combinations a_{1}e_{1} + a_{2}e_{2} + a_{3}e_{3} + ... where the a_{j} are real numbers, defines addition and multiplication by real numbers [in what is now the usual way] and formally proves the linear space properties for these operations. ...
 He then develops the theory of linear independence in a way that is astonishingly similar to the presentation one finds in modern linear algebra texts.
 He defines the notions of subspace, linear independence, span, dimension, join and meet of subspaces, and projections of elements onto subspaces.

 [...] few have come closer than Hermann Grassmann to creating, single-handedly, a new subject.